disablecamera/disablecamera.github.io/index.md

 At this point, the camera on your device will be disabled for all apps.
 However, you are still able to re-enable the camera by revoking the permissions you granted and uninstalling the app.
-If you want to "freeze" the app so that it is permanently installed (so that the camera is permanently disabled), then continue with these instructions.
+If you want to "freeze" the app to permanently disable the camera, then continue with these instructions.

 # 2. Enable USB debugging on your Android device